-Although (thankfully) neither appears to be something we have to do on our next checkup, I have been intrigued by the differences between wheel balancing and wheel alignment.
-Although commonly mistaken for each other, the effects they can have on a car are very different indeed; effects that have several leadership lesson hidden deep within.
+One of the most common repairs many auto mechanics recommend at this mile marker is the need for either wheel balancing or wheel alignment.
+Although commonly mistaken for each other, the effects they can have on a car are very different; effects that have several leadership lesson hidden deep within.

 The primary purpose of a wheel alignment is to ‘prevent uneven tire wear in order to keep a vehicle driving in a straight line.’
-Whenever cars, despite the driver’s efforts to steer otherwise, are consistently ‘pulling to one side,’ it is apparent that there is a wheel alignment problem.
+Whenever cars, despite the driver’s efforts, are consistently pulling to one side, there is a wheel alignment problem.

-This problem lies not with the wheels, but rather with the angle of the camber or caster they are connected to that often needs to be addressed in order for a car to be realigned.
+This problem however lies not with the wheels, but rather with the angle of the camber or caster they are connected to, which needs to be addressed in order for a car to be realigned.

-When it comes to the decline of an organization, or perhaps its inability to reach an intended goal, I am often amazed at how many leaders find it easier to focus their frustration on the wheels God has placed around them, rather than the angle of the camber they have set for their organization.
+When it comes to the decline of any organization, or perhaps its inability to reach an intended goal, many leaders find it easier to focus their frustration on the wheels they have placed around them, rather than the angle of their camber.

-It has sadly become far easier to replace a flawed leader with a new one, rather than to correct the flaws of the vision they are connected to.
+It is far easier to replace a flawed leader than to evaluate and realign how they are connected.

 It’s no wonder why mechanics have such job security.
-Very few are willing to take the time to learn how to do their own repairs.
-The job is just not glamorous enough.
+Few are willing to learn how to do their own repairs.